fabravi/itx-challenge/README.md

 5. **Aria Attributes**: ARIA roles and properties have been used where necessary to provide additional semantics and improve the experience for screen reader users.

 6. **Focus Indicators**: Visible focus indicators have been implemented to help keyboard users navigate through the site.

+## Proxy

+Proxy setting on webpack dev server used to avoid CORS issues on requests to https://itunes.apple.com/